PHYS549/group_project_2025/README.rst

 4. Run the cells following to visualize the data and explore the GRB data.

-5. To run the time correlation analysis between GRB and GW, be sure that you already run the GW data preprocessing notebook first to get the totalgwdata.csv file and places it in the ./gw_data/ directory.

 Train GRB location model:

 1. Open demo/fermi_position_predictor.ipynb